alice-doc/alice-analysis-tutorial/building/alidock.md

 sudo usermod -aG docker $USER  # add me to the docker group
 ```

-You need to log out and log back in for the group settings to be effective.
+You need to log out and log back in for the group settings to be effective. **Note that logging out here
+means to log out of your account, not just to start a new terminal.**

 ### 🍏 macOS post-installation